3 Deewarein

 The film was also premiered at the Kolkata Film Festival.
-After having been screened at the Indian Film Festival of Los Angeles, where it was well received, the film was screened at the Commonwealth Festival at Manchester, it was nominated as one of the top five films, at the gala presentation.
+After having been screened at the Indian Film Festival of Los Angeles, where it was well received, the film was screened at the Commonwealth Festival in Manchester, where it was nominated as one of the top five films, at the gala presentation.
 Nagesh Kukunoor has also received the Filmfare Award for Best Story.

 Plot

 Three men are on death row.
 Jaggu, a lawyer and a poet, is serving a sentence for murdering his wife because she was cheating on him with another man.
-Nagya, a man angry with the whole world, is arrested for murdering his wife too, but he claims that it was an accident where she falls off the sidewalk while they were in the middle of a heated argument.
+Nagya, a man angry with the whole world, is arrested for murdering his girlfriend too, but he claims that it was an accident where she fell off the sidewalk while they were in the middle of a heated argument.
 Ishaan, a happy-go-lucky man, is also arrested for murder that he commits while in the act of robbery.
 The prison's custodian is Mohan, who attempts several methods to reform the prison's inmates.
-A documentary filmmaker, Chandrika comes to the jail to set up a film about these three men.
-In the process, she finds redemption to her troubled marriage.
+A documentary filmmaker, Chandrika, comes to the jail to set up a film about these three men.
+In the process, she finds redemption in her troubled marriage.